robertZaufall/mindmanager_ai/readme.md

 To process the whole map, select the central topic (for right-clicking) or no topic at all (call macro manually (Windows), choose Automator Workflow from Mindmanager Menu -> Services or call the python script from VSCode or commandline `python3 process.py <action> <format>`.

 ### Map actions
-Select the central topic or deselect all topics and call the activation.
+Select the central topic or deselect all topics and call the automation.
 You can also select one or more topics and start the automation for just these topics, e.g. to generate examples for these topics, refine just these topics etc.

 ### Image generation